 - Investigation and verification of claim

-$0 Fraud Liability pertains strictly to unauthorized transactions and charges, while Dispute Resolution deals with the circumstance that there is a discrepancy between a buyer and a seller.
-For example, if you return something to a retail store for a full refund and that refund is never received, then there is a disputable situation.
+If you’ve tried to refund an item you bought with your card that was damaged, misrepresented, that never arrived in the mail or wasn’t what you expected, and the merchant won’t work with you, your card may have you covered.
+While $0 fraud liability pertains strictly to unauthorized transactions, dispute resolution deals with situations where there is a discrepancy between a buyer and a seller.
+For example, if you return something to a retail store for a full refund and that refund is denied or never received, then it’s time to file a dispute.

 Most credit card companies will work with cardholders to investigate the situation, but only after the cardholder has attempted to mend the situation with the retailer first.
-Only after the original attempt has been made will the credit card issuer get involved.
-At that point, they take the matter into their hands and request documentation from the merchant on why the customer did not receive their refund.
-In this circumstance, depending on the outcome of the investigation, if due process did not occur on the side of the merchant, then it would be their responsibility to compensate the consumer for their losses.
+Typically, the card issuer will only step in after you have tried to resolve the situation with the seller and were unsuccessful.
+At that point, the credit card issuer opens an investigation with the merchant.
+Depending on the outcome of the investigation, if due process did not occur on the side of the merchant, then it would be the merchant’s responsibility to compensate the consumer for their losses.

-Dispute resolutions are similar to $0 Fraud Liability policies because the credit card company will still try to protect you and your finances, but instead of the credit card company being held liable for the money, the merchant would be.
+Dispute resolutions are similar to $0 fraud liability policies because they both protect you from charges you should not be held liable for, but instead of the credit card company being held liable for fraudulent transactions, the merchant is liable.
 The credit card company works on behalf of the cardholder to try to resolve the matter by investigating which side is at fault.

 Lastly, be sure to monitor your credit report regularly.
-If you are not already enrolled with a credit monitoring service, you should enroll as soon as possible.
+If you are not already enrolled with a free credit monitoring service like My LendingTree*, you should consider enrolling.